-Activists wonder why political donor wasn’t arrested sooner
+2 died before political donor’s arrest.
+Some question delay

 WEST HOLLYWOOD, Calif.
 (AP) — When a dead man was carried out of Ed Buck’s apartment two years ago, members of the gay political club he lavished with thousands of dollars in political donations swiftly ousted him.

 Buck attempted a comeback in early January, less than six months after prosecutors declined to bring charges in the overdose death.
-He tried to crash the Stonewall Democratic Club’s holiday party at a West Hollywood wine bar, telling members he had been exonerated, club president Lester Aponte said.
+He tried to crash the Stonewall Democratic Club’s holiday party at a Los Angeles-area wine bar, telling members he had been exonerated, club president Lester Aponte said.

 “When somebody dies at your house, wouldn’t you think that’s the kind of event that will make you re-examine your life choices?”
 Aponte told The Associated Press.
 “It doesn’t seem like it registered with him at all.”